Knowledge graph embedding

 Embedding of a knowledge graph.
 The vector representation of the entities and relations can be used for different machine learning applications.

-In representation learning, knowledge graph embedding (KGE), also called knowledge representation learning (KRL), or multi-relation learning, is a machine learning task of learning a low-dimensional representation of a knowledge graph's entities and relations while preserving their semantic meaning.
-Leveraging their embedded representation, knowledge graphs (KGs) can be used for various applications such as link prediction, triple classification, entity recognition, clustering, and relation extraction.
+In representation learning, knowledge graph embedding (KGE), also called knowledge representation learning (KRL), or multi-relation learning, is a machine learning task of learning a low-dimensional representation of a knowledge graph's entities and relations while preserving their meaning.
+Leveraging their embedded representation, knowledge graphs can be used for various applications such as link prediction, triple classification, entity recognition, clustering, and relation extraction.

 Definition

 A knowledge graph $\mathcal{G} = \{E, R, F\}$ is a collection of entities $E$, relations $R$, and facts $F$.
 A fact is a triple $(h, r, t) \in F$ that denotes a link $r \in R$ between the head $h \in E$ and the tail $t \in E$ of the triple.
 Another notation that is often used in the literature to represent a triple (or fact) is $\langle \text{head}, \text{relation}, \text{tail} \rangle$.
 This notation is called the Resource Description Framework (RDF).
 A knowledge graph represents the knowledge related to a specific domain; leveraging this structured representation, it is possible to infer a piece of new knowledge from it after some refinement steps.
 However, nowadays, people have to deal with the sparsity of data and the computational inefficiency to use them in a real-world application.

 The embedding of a knowledge graph is a function that translates each entity and each relation into a vector of a given dimension $d$, called embedding dimension.
 It is even possible to embed the entities and relations with different dimensions.
 The embedding vectors can then be used for other tasks.

 A knowledge graph embedding is characterized by four aspects: